mathesar-foundation/mathesar/db/sql/STANDARDS.md

     **If it _can_ be unquoted, then it _should_ be unquoted.**

-    For example, if you're dealing with a plain table name such as `foo bar`, then leave it unquoted.
-If you need to qualify that table name with a schema too, then either store both values unquoted in some composite type (e.g. jsonb, tuple, custom type, etc) or store them _quoted_ in a string like `"my schema"."foo bar"`.
-That string represents a fragment of SQL, and because of the dot there is no way to leave the values unquoted.
-With fragments of SQL like this, utilize descriptive naming and helpful code comments to be extra clear about when a string represents an SQL fragment.
-Try not to pass around too many fragments of SQL if you can avoid it.
-Prefer to pass around raw, unquoted values when possible/easy.
+    For example, if you're dealing with a plain table name such as `foo bar`, then definitely leave it unquoted.

+    To hone in on an edge case, let's say you need to qualify that table name with a schema name too.
+In this case try to handle and store both values (schema name and table name) separately (unquoted) as much as possible.
+You can use separate variables, separate arguments, or a composite type for return values.
+As a last resort, you can store the qualified name quoted in an SQL fragment string like `"my schema"."foo bar"`.
+We have some code like this already, but it's not ideal.
+Because of the dot in that SQL fragment, there is no way to leave the values unquoted.
+With fragments of SQL like this, take care to utilize descriptive naming and helpful code comments to be extra clear about when a string represents an SQL fragment.
+But in general try to avoid passing around SQL fragments if you can.
+Prefer to pass around raw unquoted values.
+Or better yet, pass around unique identifiers like OIDs when possible.

 From [OWASP](https://owasp.org/www-project-proactive-controls/v3/en/c4-encode-escape-data):